Chinese Immigration Act, 1885: Implementation

-The Act was enacted as a result of the findings of the Commission.
-The Act imposed a $50 head tax on Chinese immigrants, with the exceptions of diplomats, government representatives, tourists, merchants, scientists, and students.
-The imposed duty of $50 was a significant increase from the $10 duty recommended by the Royal Commission.
+The act was enacted as a result of the findings of the commission.
+The act imposed a $50 head tax on Chinese immigrants, with the exceptions of diplomats, government representatives, tourists, merchants, scientists, and students.
+The imposed duty of $50 was a significant increase from the $10 duty recommended by the royal commission.

 This piece of legislation became the first in Canada's history to exclude immigrants on the basis of their ethnic origin.
 It also defined "Chinese Immigrant" in section one as "The expression 'Chinese Immigrant' means any person of Chinese origin entering Canada and not entitled to the privilege of exemption provided for by section four of this Act."
 Furthermore, vessels that were transporting Chinese immigrants were permitted to only carry one Chinese immigrant per fifty tonnes of the ship's weight.
 This law also prevented any Chinese immigrant who suffered from a contagious disease, such as leprosy, or any Chinese woman who was known to have been a prostitute.
-Therefore, the Act limited the number of Chinese immigrants to the extent that a 300-ton ship could only carry six Chinese immigrants to Canada.
-Despite mass fervour toward the banning of Chinese immigrants in 1885, due to Canada being a colony under Britain, the passing of Chinese exclusion would not be possible.
-This was because the banning of Chinese immigrants did not fall with British interests at the time.
+Therefore, the act limited the number of Chinese immigrants to the extent that a 300-ton ship could only carry six Chinese immigrants to Canada.

-The Act was amended in 1887 to allow Chinese women who were married to non-Chinese men to enter Canada, as well as Chinese passing through Canada via the railway.
+The act was amended in 1887 to allow Chinese women who were married to non-Chinese men to enter Canada, as well as Chinese passing through Canada via the railway.
 An additional amendment in 1892 required Chinese residents of Canada who wished to temporarily leave the country to register with an immigration official prior to their departure.

 In 1900, the head tax was raised to $100 by Prime Minister Wilfrid Laurier, due to a still growing influx of Chinese immigrants.
-In 1903, this was further raised to $500, “An equivalent of two year’s wages for a Chinese labourer.”
+In 1903, this was further raised to $500, "An equivalent of two years' wages for a Chinese labourer."
 Companies in short supply of cheap labour would often advance this money to bring Chinese immigrants to Canada.

-The Act was eventually superseded in 1923 by the Chinese Immigration Act, 1923, also known as the "Chinese Exclusion Act", which banned Chinese immigration entirely.
+The act was eventually superseded in 1923 by the Chinese Immigration Act, 1923, also known as the "Chinese Exclusion Act", which banned Chinese immigration entirely.